redt1de/MaldevEDR/README.md

 ## ToDo
 - [ ] develop some real rules, currently the config only has a few test rules
+- [ ] finish the attach mode.  bare bones functionlity is there, but some recent changes in dbgproc may have broke it.
 - [ ] learn to be a real C dev so I can make the EDR dll great again
 - [ ] add more NTAPI hooks, currently only NtAllocateVirtualMemory is implented for testing.
 - [ ] leverage the CREATE_PROCESS_DEBUG_EVENT to monitor/inject processes created by the malware.
 - [ ] need a way to lock logger output so we dont stomp/mix outputs.
 - [ ] de-dupe etw events, some come in twice, especially hooked funcs

 #### Notes:
 - spawned processes are initially created suspened, debugger is attached, and then resumed.
-Debug API has 2 advantages, 1. we can prevent the process from exiting until we are finishined, 2. we can use OUTPUT_DEBUG_STRING_EVENT for communication with the DLL.
+Debug API has 2 advantages, 1. we can prevent the process from exiting until we are finished, 2. we can use OUTPUT_DEBUG_STRING_EVENT for communication with the DLL.
 - spawned process occasionally crash/hang.
-I suspect this either an issue with my C skills in the DLL, but could be an issue in the debugger routine logic.
+I suspect this either an issue with my C skills in the DLL or an issue in the debugger routine logic.
 Working on this.
 - the use of expr is a security risk, its essentially an eval on user supplied data, but again this should not run anywhere but a dedicated malware VM.

 # Modes